 The fine print

-Like most good travel cards, there's a hefty annual fee, in this case $95, which is waived for the first year.
+Like most good travel cards, there's a hefty annual fee, in this case $95, but there is an introductory annual fee of $0 the first year, then $95.
 And don't book your flights using the toll-free number or you'll get dinged up to $20.
 Book online to save some green.